tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 tidal sync apps some_file.json
 ```

-When importing your applications to the API, Tidal Migrations's sync tool will check for existing applications, based on their name, and update the changed data for those applications.
+When importing your applications to the API, Tidal's sync tool will check for existing applications, based on their name, and update the changed data for those applications.
-If the given application to sync does not exist already, it will add that application to the Tidal Migrations API.
+If the given application to sync does not exist already, it will add that application to the Tidal API.

 To synchronize your Application data, It must have the following JSON format.